smurphyphd/text-analysis-political-speech-linguistic-complexity/README.md

 # Steps

 - Download by clicking green "Code" button.
-- Save zipped file to desktop, maintaining file structure from the repository.
+- Save zipped file to desktop
+- Unzip the file, which will maintain and reproduce the file and folder structure from the github repository.
+- Within RStudio: file --> open --> select one of the Rmarkdown files
 - RMarkdown files should run accordingly.

 # Overview